 Saving a blank copy makes it easy to create duplicate budgets for future budget years or to send to a family member or friend that needs a budget template.
 Or, you can always add additional tabs to easily track your spending year-over-year in the same workbook.

-Excel is a great alternative to traditional pen and paper budgeting.
+Microsoft Excel is a great alternative to traditional envelope budgeting system.
 By creating your own budget template or entering your own information, you can quickly track your income and spending on a daily, weekly, or monthly basis all in one place.
 You can keep your template as basic or detailed as you desire.

 You can also check out these budgeting apps to help create a budget too.